NASSAU COUNTY SOFTBALL OFFICIALS ASSOCIATION

 If there is an emergency situation, please make sure you follow the procedure outlined below.

-Emergencies are situations that are happening today, auto accidents, sickness etc. It is NOT an emergency in you have to turn back a game several days in the future.
+Emergencies are situations that are happening today, auto accidents, sickness etc. It is NOT an emergency if you have to turn back a game several days in the future.

 First try the BOCES number, 516-396-2446.